CLC DELEGATES – REGION 6

 Ronald Brown

-Disability worker with the Julalikari Home and Community Care program and a CLC delegate since 2016.
+Mr Brown is a former disability worker with the Julalikari Council and has been a CLC delegate since 2016.

 “It’s important to stick together and support one another.
 You can do something good for your region if you work together and if the support is there.”